Skip to content ↓

 The College offers many opportunities to explore your creative interests, whatever your level of current skill.

-Gold Arts Award (4th / Year 2)
+Arts Award Gold (4th / Year 2)

-See “get qualified” Band (Concert) (4th) Students who play band instruments at grade 5 standard can take part in this ensemble.
+Students who play band instruments at grade 5 standard can take part in this ensemble.
 We rehearse music from a wide range of styles, from jazz and big band to classical, preparing for College concerts.
 The rehearsals are entirely practical and there are no costs involved in this course.
 The skills of ensemble playing as well as development of instrumental and aural ability together with performing experience are sought after by employers and all establishments of higher education.
 Participation in a big band is a fun experience.

 Ceramics (4th)